sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/README.md

 # Getting-and-Cleaning-Data-Week4-Project
 This repository contains my submission for the Week 4 peer-graded assignment of the "Getting and Cleaning Data" project.
 The main purpose of the R script is to transform the raw data set, which contains bulk data collected from smartphone's accelrometers during variuos physical activities for 30 subjects, into an independent tidy data set.
 Tidy data set contains only the average of each variable for each activity and each subject.

-A code book (CodeBook.md) describes the variables, the data, and all transformations performed to clean up the data.
+A code book (CodeBook.md) describes the source data, all transformations performed to clean up the data and structure of the output dataset.

 # Data Description
 The source data represents the data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: